seatable/restic-backup-docker/README.md

 `restic mount` allows to mount a snapshot to make it accessable like a local filesystem.
 It uses "FUSE" (Filesystem in Userspace), which requires that the FUSE kernel component from the hosts system must be made accessible to the container.

 This can be done either with the "privileged" flag in the docker-compose file, which is not recommended or via multiple other parameters during runtime.
-If you don't want to use this feature, you can easily comment or remove the corresponding lines from the yml file.
+If you want to use this feature, you have to uncomment the corresponding lines from the yml file.

 ```bash
 # it is recommended to use screen or another terminal multiplexer for this command